 2. Differentiate between types of content

-Consent should not be bundled.
+Consent is not bundled.
 A supporter may wish to receive a newsletter but not fundraising appeals, or may be happy to receive event invitations but not volunteer recruitment emails.
 Segmenting these options shows respect for preferences and reduces complaints.
+A preference centre gives supporters control over what communications they receive and when.

 3. Use plain language

-Privacy collection notices must be rewritten in ‘Plain English’.
-Replace jargon with simple explanations:
+Privacy collection notices are written in ‘Plain English’.
+You can replace jargon with simple explanations, such as:

 - “We will use your email address to send you news about our programs.”